Suspense is a built-in account where Manager posts transactions it cannot properly resolve. Suspense has several unique characteristics:

 Remember to click the Update button to save each correction.

-A cash payment for messenger services recorded the recipient, a description, number of deliveries, and price, but did not include proper allocation to an expense account:
+A payment for messenger services recorded the payee, a description, number of deliveries, and price, but did not include proper allocation to an expense account:

 Selection of the appropriate account correctly completes the transaction: